ImperialCollegeLondon/fair-data-repository/docs/index.md

 Once the Flask server has started visit <https://127.0.0.1:5000> in your browser.
 The development setup uses a self-signed TLS certificate so may need to bypass a security warning.
-Once finished, stop the running Flask server and use `invenio-cli services stop` to bring down the running seOrder complete
+Once finished, stop the running Flask server and use `invenio-cli services stop` to bring down the running services.

-We’ve emailed you these order details and will text you about your order.rvices.

 If you want to restart the setup process from scratch you can use `invenio-cli services destroy` remove all the services and data.